MicrosoftDocs/azure-aks-docs/articles/aks/improving-fault-tolerance-with-tcp-keepalive.md

 ## Configuring TCP keepalive in applications

-The TCP client application needs to ensure that TCP keepalive is enabled to ensure that it sends keepalive probes to the server.
+The TCP client application should enable TCP keepalive so that keepalive probes are sent to the server.
 Most programming languages and frameworks provide options to enable TCP keepalive on socket connections.
-Following is an example using Python's `socket` library:
+The following example uses Python's `socket` library:

 ```python
 import socket